The economic benefits of moving your CRM to the cloud

 Let’s take the stages of purchasing as an example.
 While customers are discovering a need for a product and exploring their options, marketers need to be able to use modern marketing technologies to deliver the right information, on time, and in the format customers prefer.

-From peer reviews through to content and whitepapers, marketers working in the cloud are better positioned to understand their customers’ behaviour, characteristics and habits.
-From here, they can prioritise leads and build segments that allow them to place the right products, and the right information, in front of customers.
+From peer reviews through to content and whitepapers, marketers working in the cloud are better positioned to understand their customers? behavior, characteristics and habits.
+From here, they can prioritize leads and build segments that allow them to place the right products, and the right information, in front of customers.
 Get this right and you’ll win your customers over.
-Get it wrong and they’ll quickly lose patience and head straight to your competitor.
+Get it wrong and they?ll quickly lose patience and head straight to your competitor.

 Cloud CRMs such as Microsoft Dynamics 365 empowers agents with access to all this information, in one place, to make their jobs easier and hit their KPIs.
 With cloud-based CRM, there was a 40% improvement in management of opportunities and sales pipelines and a 43% increase in sales team productivity, according to a Forrester study of the impact of cloud CRM on sales performance.